abrie/data-challenge-2014/README.md

 - `make install`

 MCL will then be installed to `external/mcl-14-137` which is where the application will assume it to be.
 If you install to a different path, then change the `MCL_BIN` string found in `mclinterface.py`.

+Numpy/Scipy are also required.
+If you're using Mavericks, use this: [ScipySuperpack](https://github.com/fonnesbeck/ScipySuperpack).
 ## Authorization of APIs

 This application uses Google Bigquery.
 You'll need to supply authenticated credentials: